 Here are some proven ways to boost your organic Facebook reach:

 Native Facebook videos achieve a higher organic reach rate compared to statuses, links, or even photos.
-In fact, native videos can help you reach 135% more users organically than images!
+So how do you make the most of the format?

-Create content that acts as a scroll stopper, for example by being emotionally charged, expressing the understanding of your audiences' needs, and offering solutions to their problems.
+Create Facebook content that boosts engagement, for example by being emotionally charged, expressing the understanding of your audiences’ needs, and offering solutions to their problems.
 The trick here is delivering the most valuable, compelling information in the first 3-5 seconds of the video to engage the viewers.

-Finally, add captions to your videos or animations to make them easier to consume.
+Finally, add captions and Facebook hashtags to your videos or animations to make them easier to consume.

 Following these steps will help you create great videos that are bound to achieve a high reach on Facebook.

-A topic that works particularly well for Live videos is the "ask me anything" Q&A's.
+A topic that works well for live videos is the “ask me anything” Q&As.
 This format helps you establish an authentic connection with your audience, and give back to your followers by supporting their needs.

 It also allows you to learn more about your community, and tailor your future content accordingly to deliver maximum value.

 To unlock the Live format’s full potential, you need to experiment with different topics and see what works best for your brand based on engagement.